 Regarding my opinion on the book … I enjoyed it A LOT!
 And it’s for sure a book that I would like to re-read at some point in the future.
 I particularly liked how the abbey was depicted as an isolated micro-universe, with its own network of relations and interests.
 The kernel of the micro-universe was the library, a labyrinthian and mystical place where only the chosen ones were allowed to enter.

 Brother William reminded me of Sherlock Holmes, he is the detective type that solves puzzles and is able to put together all the details to solve the mystery.
 I found out later that the name of the character was actually inspired from one of Holmes’s cases – The Hound of the Baskervilles.

 I also liked that the book is structured in many parts.
-Every day represents a chapter, and each chapter is split in sub-chapters representing the canonical hours.
+Every day represents a chapter, and each chapter is split into sub-chapters representing the canonical hours.
 This made it easier to understand and follow the narrative story.

 Given that the story is situated in the religious world, there were some philosophical and theological discussions touched upon.
 I personally did not enjoy those parts of the story, but fortunately there weren’t many.
-And the 14th century language style can make it a bit difficult to read at first, but you will get used to it quite quickly.
+And the 14th-century language style can make it a bit difficult to read at first, but you will get used to it quite quickly.

-I will end this review with a quote from the book, a quote I find thought-provoking not only in the context of the story, but also for the day-to-day life of book enthusiasts:
+I will end this review with a quote from the book, a quote I find thought-provoking not only in the context of the story but also for the day-to-day life of book enthusiasts: